-Privacy Commissioner John Edwards has released the annual compliance assurance reports submitted by the three national credit reporting companies.
+Privacy Commissioner John Edwards has released the annual compliance assurance reports submitted by the three national consumer credit reporters.

 From April 2012, credit providers like banks, finance companies and some utility companies have been allowed to share more information with credit reporters.
 This includes information like the amount of credit a person has and whether they made all their monthly payments.

-“These internal assurance reviews and reports are a key accountability process in this new information rich environment” said Mr Edwards.
+“Internal assurance reviews and reports are a key accountability process in this new information rich environment” Mr Edwards said.

 The credit reporting assurance reports, which were all submitted on time and identified no significant compliance problems, can be found here.